sharika-2004/RL_TTRAFFIC/README.md

 Successfully integrated a Reinforcement Learning agent (Q-learning) into the SUMO environment, enabling intelligent traffic signal control and providing a foundation for further improvements such as DQN or advanced RL algorithms.

 ---
+Person 3 Contributions – Visualization & Dashboard

+Role: Develop visualization tools and a user interface to analyze and present RL model performance.

+Key Contributions

+Data Handling
+Processed training outputs from Q-Learning and DQN (training_metrics.json, dqn_training_metrics.json) for analysis.

+Visualization
+Created graphs for reward progression and evaluation metrics.
+Compared Q-Learning and DQN performance using clear plots.

+Dashboard Development
+Built a UI to display training results, graphs, and evaluation summaries.
+Integrated multiple views such as training curves and model comparison.

+Analysis
+Observed learning trends and convergence behavior.
+Highlighted performance differences between Q-Learning and DQN.

+Impact:

+Developed a visualization and dashboard system that converts training results into clear insights, enabling effective analysis and presentation of RL model performance.

+---
 ## 📊 Expected Outcomes

 * Reduced vehicle waiting time